 Discussing speculative design and its application to the field of human-centered design, Fox said, "Speculative design and related discursive design methods—critical design, design as inquiry, research through design—are important for our field.
-They help push back against a postivist stance that technology is all good, and/or that design is neutral.
+They help push back against a positivist stance that technology is all good, and/or that design is neutral.
 It can help us think through some of the potential unintended consequences of technology and design."

 The chapter is included in the book New Directions in Third Wave Human-Computer Interaction: Volume 2 - Methodologies, out now through Springer Publishers.